dickieirwin/taco_stash/seasonings/quick_seasoning.md

 ##Quick Seasoning

-Quick and easy, just add to browned beef.
+Quick and easy good to add to browned beef.

 ###Ingreditents